huonw/spellck/README.md

   span, so they print the next item, not the start of the doc-comment itself.
 (This is possibly a more general problem with `/*! ... */`, I haven't investigated yet.)
+- should be using the compiler analysis about exported items.